Part-Time PhD in History

 The Course

-Each year, you will also have an annual progress meeting with your supervisor at the end of the calendar year.
-You will write a brief, but formal, annual progress paper and discuss your work so far.
+Each year, you will also have an annual progress meeting with your supervisor and you will write a brief, but formal, annual progress paper and discuss your work so far.

 Need advice?